blokks/legacy-docs/src/content/embed-your-schedule/add-to-ical.md

 parent          = "embed-your-schedule"
 +++

-When enabled, an *Add to calendar* button will be visible at the top of your schedule.
+[When enabled]({{< relref "hide-elements.md" >}}), an *Add to calendar* button will be visible at the top of your schedule.
 This button allows visitors to download and add event information to their calendar.
-The download includes two types of calendar entries:

-1. Entries for each of your event days.
-2. Entries for each of your visitors favorite acts.
+The download includes entries for each day of your event.
+And for each of each act favorited.

-The calendar entries for each favorite act can be used as reminders, as they will trigger a notification **15 minutes** before the act or talk starts.
+The calendar entries for each favorite act can be used as reminders, as they will trigger a notification *15 minutes* before the act or talk starts.
 On mobile, the *Add to calendar* button will automatically open your users' calender app, allowing them to add the calendar entries there.